anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The Registrar-Agent triggers the pledge to create the PER via HTTP POST on the well-known pledge endpoint `/.well-known/brski/tper`.
 As the initial enrollment aims to request a generic certificate, no certificate attributes are provided to the pledge.
-Hence, by default, the request body is empty, no artifact is provided.
+To avoid an empty request body an artifact is provided containing the description of the requested operation.

 Upon receiving a valid tPER, the pledge MUST reply with the PER artifact in the body of a 200 OK response.
 The response header MUST have the Content-Type field set to `application/jose+json`.